alunduil/margarine-chef/README.md

 margarine Cookbook
 ==================

 This cookbook is used to deploy margarine on a system or set of systems.
+This cookbook expects to you to override a number of it's settings a may not work "out of the box".

 Requirements
 ------------